Dissecting environmental effects with eccentric gravitational wave sources: Perturbative Forces and Epicyclic Resonances

 Our goal is to build up a systematic way to describe perturbations to the evolution of the orbital elements of an eccentric binary, such that we may clearly distinguish the contributions to the GW dephasing.
 A basic sketch of the ingredients needed to derive the results of this work is shown in Fig. \ref{fig:Illustration}, and the methodology we adopt is also described in PI \citep[see also e.g.][]{2014poisson,2014will,2017will,2018ApJ...863...68L}.
 We wish to describe time-varying perturbative force (here expressed in units of acceleration) ${\rm{d}} \mathbf{F}$ on a binary system.
 The perturbative force is decomposed into radial, azimuthal and normal components (following \cite{2014poisson}):

-We are only interested in modeling in-plane forces acting on a Newtonian binary as these correspond to the first order perturbations that can directly affect the phase of an inspirallng GW source.
-We express the in-plane forces as a Fourier series in terms of the binary's Keplerian frequency $f_{\rm K}$ and the time $t$:
+We are only interested in modeling in-plane forces acting on a Newtonian binary as these correspond to the first order perturbations that can directly affect the phase of an inspirallng GW source. {While the Newtonian assumption is known to break down for relativistic binaries, the perturbative treatment is still justified because any additional cross terms between EEs and relativistic dynamics are suppressed with respect to the leading order terms in $1/c^2$ \citep[see e.g.][]{2017will,2024zwick}.
+In terms of parameter estimation, the mixing of EEs and PN effects typically only becomes relevant at 5th or 6th PN order \citep{2023zwick}, which means that here we expect any significant driver of PN phase evolution to add linearly to our results (with the possible exception of interactions between precession and the force components discussed in section \ref{sec:phenom}.)} We express the in-plane forces as a Fourier series in terms of the binary's Keplerian frequency $f_{\rm K}$ and the time $t$:

 Where the complex coefficients $B^{\rm T}_n$ and $B^{\rm R}_n$ are in general functions of the orbital elements and both the amplitudes and the phases must be supplied.
 The goal of this representation is to clearly distinguish between constant and time-variable force components, which will enable us to separate the various contributions to the total dephasing.
 It is based on two crucial assumptions: The first one is the adiabatic approximation, i.e. the limit in which the orbital elements evolve slowly with respect to the orbital timescale.
 The second one is that super-orbital variability is periodic in the binary orbit, i.e. that fast force variability is related to binary motion itself.
 In other words, we operate in a two-timescale framework in which slow super-orbital perturbations are described in the adiabatic evolution of the coefficients, while fast sub-orbital perturbations are encoded in the instantaneous value of high $n$ coefficients.
 Therefore, for most applications in this work we will have: